jzvelc/gulp-revsolve/README.md

 #### dirs
 _Type_: `Array`

-_Usage_: Glob patterns which will be used to perform additional matching.
+_Usage_: Glob dir patterns which will be used to perform additional matching.
 Patterns are prepended to source paths.

 _Default_: []